Resume Tips

 Key Takeaways:

-- Start your resume with an unambiguous objective statement.
+- Begin your resume by making an unambiguous objective statement.

 - Emphasize transferable skills.